If you’re planning to adopt and are wondering about finance, read this guide to find out what your options are.

 - Turnaround time.
 The loan processing time can vary depending on which option you choose.
 If you apply for a personal loan or a peer-to-peer loan, you can receive the approved funds within days.
 When it comes to grants and subsidies, the process takes longer.

-- If you think you might have trouble repaying the borrowed money in a timely manner, avoid taking a loan in the first place.
+- Repayments you can’t afford.
+If you think you might have trouble repaying the borrowed money in a timely manner, avoid taking a loan in the first place.
 Not making repayments on time would have an adverse effect on your creditworthiness and could impact your ability to borrow money in the future.

-- Be wary of taking a loan with a very high annual percentage rate (APR) that would increase the overall cost of the loan.
+- High rates.
+Be wary of taking a loan with a very high APR, which increases the overall cost of the loan.
 Instead, check if you qualify for any grants or subsidies.

-- Look out for companies that try to guilt you into spending more than you can afford.
+- Predatory lenders.
+Stay away from lenders that try playing to your emotions or promising low rates for bad credit without offering much evidence.
+Also look out for companies that try to guilt you into spending more than you can afford.